Ovarian Cancer

 Evidence Summary: Ovarian Cancer ctDNA MRD

-• Exceptional Lead Time: 5.9-10 month median lead time before imaging—among longest in solid tumors
+- Exceptional Lead Time: 5.9-10 month median lead time before imaging, among the longest in solid tumors

-• Emerging Evidence: 2024-2025 data rapidly expanding; interventional trials underway
+- Emerging Evidence: 2024-2026 data rapidly expanding; DYNAMIC-Ovarian and other interventional trials underway

 Clinical Bottom Line: ctDNA MRD testing in ovarian cancer provides powerful prognostic stratification with exceptional lead time for recurrence detection.
 While interventional trials are still needed to prove survival benefit, the consistency of HR 5-7 across independent cohorts and the 5-10 month detection advantage position ctDNA as a valuable surveillance tool complementary to CA-125 and imaging.